TechSavantis/polisparalela/site/content/thinks/features-good-website.md

 How you approach your work is especially important if your business provides a service that's not that familiar to the client.

-Tomango is a pretty good example.
+Polis Paralela is a pretty good example.
 For many clients, a brand or website project can seem daunting, or they may have had a bad experience elsewhere.
-By explaining [how we approach our projects](http://www.tomango.co.uk/our-process/), we can demonstrate to them that it doesn't have to be a painful experience and they're in good hands.
+By explaining [how we approach our projects](http://www.polisparalela.co.uk/our-process/), we can demonstrate to them that it doesn't have to be a painful experience and they're in good hands.

 This is your opportunity to reassure your customer, and position yourselves as being well-organised and thorough.
 The *way* you explain what you do (the tone of voice, the words you use) also gives you an opportunity to express your brand values.